 Its position on the southern edge of the Sahara Desert ensures that Sudan is hellishly hot and ridiculously dry, but as first-time expatriates, the mystery and romance of moving to Khartoum far outweighed any concerns we had for living in the desert.

-And over the next two years, in what turned out to be one of the most exciting times of our lives, every day served up a plateful of new experiences … most were wonderful, and others well, not so much.
+It was the summer of 1984, and we were over-the-moon excited and determined to immerse ourselves in Sudanese culture.
+And over the next two years, in what turned out to be one of the most exciting times of our lives, every day served up a plateful of new experiences; most were wonderful, but one in particular … not so much.

 You might imagine that the chances of this sort of thing happening in your travels is remote, but the world is becoming more volatile every day.
 Don’t let political risk dissuade you from traveling, but do your research and stay aware.

 Photo Credits: 1.
 Sergey Pesterev 5.
 Eduard Onyshchenko 6.
 Sharif Baasher

 Quite an experience – a good job you didn’t become another General Gordon!